one3qualsone/elastic-finance/frontend/src/app/learn/beginner/intrinsic-value-calculation/intrinsic-value-calculation.md

 4. **Reinvestment Opportunities**: Can the company deploy capital at attractive returns?

-Warren Buffett emphasizes that intrinsic value calculation is not about achieving decimal-point precision but about being "approximately right rather than precisely wrong."
+Warren Buffett emphasises that intrinsic value calculation is not about achieving decimal-point precision but about being "approximately right rather than precisely wrong."

 ## Conclusion

 Calculating intrinsic value is both an art and a science.
 It requires financial analysis, business judgment, and an understanding of economic principles.
-While no valuation method is perfect, the process of thoughtfully analyzing a business's fundamental characteristics provides a solid foundation for investment decisions.
+While no valuation method is perfect, the process of thoughtfully analysing a business's fundamental characteristics provides a solid foundation for investment decisions.

 By focusing on intrinsic value rather than market price, investors can:
 - Make more rational investment decisions